 - Security prices will fluctuate.
 The value of your investment may fall over time.
 Market values of securities held by the trust may fluctuate in response to various factors.
 These can include changes in interest rates, inflation, the financial condition of a security's issuer, perceptions of the issuer, adverse events impacting a particular industry or sector and/or significant events impacting the entire securities market.
 The complete economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19") are not fully known.
 Although vaccines have been developed and approved for use by various governments, there is no guarantee that vaccines will be effective against emerging variants of the disease.
-The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
+The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust.
+The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
+A drop in credit rating generally indicates an increased likelihood of an issuer's risk of default on a loan.
+Where an issuer's credit rating is decreased, the perceived financial health of the company, the perceived value of the company and the corresponding market value of its equity securities will generally decrease.
 This may occur at any point in time, including during the initial offering period. - The value of bonds or other fixed income securities held by the funds will generally fall if interest rates, in general, rise.
 No one can predict whether interest rates will rise or fall in the future. - An issuer may be unable to make interest and/or principal payments in the future.
 The trust invests in funds that invest in fixed income securities.
 Market conditions may impact the ability of such securities to make interest and/or principal payments, which would impact the ability of such funds to make income payments.
 This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
 The COVID-19 pandemic, or any future public health crisis, may adversely impact the ability of borrowers to make principal or interest payments on securities, when due. - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
 The trust invests in equity securities and funds that seek to produce dividend income consistent with its investment objective.
 Market conditions may impact the amount of dividends declared by an issuer selected by the trust or selected by a fund in which the trust invests.
 This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
 The COVID-19 pandemic, or any future public health crisis, may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared.